actsasrob/lircdo/README_lircd.conf.md

 Now, to send an IR signal use `irsend SEND_ONCE <remote name> <code name>`:

-The example in this section sues the remote named 'Motorola_QIP6200-2' and button code named 'KEY_POWER':
+The example in this section uses the remote named 'Motorola_QIP6200-2' and button code named 'KEY_POWER':

     irsend SEND_ONCE Motorola_QIP6200-2 KEY_POWER